Node-RED IP Camera Integration

 What You Can Build

-- Unknown vehicle alerts — send Telegram, email, or push notifications when an unrecognized plate is detected
+- Unknown vehicle alerts — send Telegram, email, or push notifications when a plate with no group (not in the database) is detected

 - Person detection lighting — trigger smart lighting when a person is detected in a zone